watson-developer-cloud/visual-recognition-utils/README.md

 ### Test Installation

-Run the command `wvrcc` in the terminal, you should see something like this:
+Run either the command `watson-visual-recognition-utils` or `wvru` in the terminal (both are aliases to the same code), you should see something like this:

 ```
-$ wvrcc
+$ wvru
-Watson Visual Recognition - Custom Classifier Tools
+Watson Visual Recognition - Custom Classifier Utilities

-  Usage:  [options] [command]
+  Usage:  <command> [options]

   Commands:

+    api-usage [options]             View IBM Watson Visual Recognition API Key usage and limits
-    list [options]             List all custom classifiers
+    classifier-list [options]       List all custom classifiers
-    detail [options] [id]      Fetch custom classifier verbose details
+    classifier-detail [options]     Fetch custom classifier verbose details
-    classify [options] [image]  Classify an image
+    classifier-classify [options]   Classify an image
-    create [options]           Create a new custom classifier
+    classifier-create [options]     Create a new custom classifier
-    delete [options] [id]      Delete a custom classifier
+    classifier-delete [options]     Delete a custom classifier
-    set-key [key]              Save your Watson Visual Recognition key in CLI preferences
+    key-set <key>                   Save your Watson Visual Recognition key in CLI preferences
-    unset-key                  Remove your Watson Visual Recognition key in CLI preferences
+    key-unset                       Remove your Watson Visual Recognition key in CLI preferences
     *

   Options:

     -h, --help     output usage information
+    -V, --version  output the version number

 ```

-The CLI actions can be invoked as pure command line functions, with parameters passed as CLI arguments, or function as an interactive "waizard" that prompts for input.

 ## Set your Watson Visual Recognition key